-These estimates reflect changes in assumptions and methodologies recommended by the City Actuary and approved by the boards of trustees of the City's five pension systems in 2012 and (where necessary) enacted into State law in January 2013.
-The changes include a reduction in the investment earnings assumption from 8 percent to 7 percent; a different methodology to determine the cost of future pension benefits; a market value restart; and a longer amortization period, which frees up resources during the financial plan period but will result in higher costs over the longer term.
+These estimates also reflect changes in assumptions and methodologies that became effective in FY 2012.
+The changes include a reduction in the investment earnings assumption from 8 percent to 7 percent; a different methodology to determine the cost of future pension benefits; a market value restart; 19 and a longer amortization period, which frees up resources during the financial plan period but will result in higher costs over the longer term.